coderobe/hq/README.md

 ## License

-This work, written by Robin Broda (coderobe) in 2018, is licensed under the terms of the GNU Affero General Public License v3.0
+This work, written by Mara Robin Broda (coderobe) in 2018, is licensed under the terms of the GNU Affero General Public License v3.0